 You can choose from three different hydronic heating systems: closed, open or heat exchange.

 Open system.
-The boiler supplies hot water to bathrooms and kitchens as well as the heating system.
+A water heater supplies hot water to bathrooms and kitchens as well as the heating system.
 You save money because you only need one water heater.
+Due to the lower temperatures (100-120 degrees) of hydronic radiant heat, a water heater can be used.

 Heat exchanger.
 A heat exchange system combines the benefits of both open and closed systems.
 The pipes that supply the radiant heat system pass through the main water heater, but they are sealed and usually circulate antifreeze instead of water.
 And you can get creative with a heat exchange system and tie it to a solar heating panel.
 The pipes from the panel can circulate antifreeze through the water heater as well as the floor, lowering your water heating costs while also providing heat for the house.